smusp/SEMs_with_lavaan/Green_2023/04_one_way_MANOVA.md

 constrains the means to equality.
 The “Less Constrained” model allows the means to differ across the groups.
 In both cases the residual variances and covariances are constrained to equality.
 The variancs and covariances can be set up separately - see `vcov` below.
-Then, `vcoc` is added back into each model.
+Then, `vcov` is added back into each model.
 Saves a little typing.

 ``` r